 The public pension funds are currently managed by the respective retirement system agencies and local governments.
 The primary entities which oversee public pension funds are ERS, TRS and others.
 If the legislature were to grant the Attorney General additional authority to evaluate public pension funds, I would ensure the office is capable of performing the job efficiently and effectively.

 The Office of the Attorney General has the unique position of enforcing court-ordered child support, and the child support division of the Office of the Attorney General is the largest division of the entire office.
 Each child and each family is priceless and we have a moral responsibility to ensure that child support is properly collected.
 This is one of the most essential duties of the Attorney General’s office and, if elected, I will ensure these collections continue with all haste.
 I will continue General Abbott’s work on collecting court ordered child support payments, which exceeded $3.6 billion in 2012, so that those families that are affected can maintain their self-sufficiency.
 This is one of the Attorney General’s highest duties and I welcome it.

-To fully analyze this matter requires access to data to which candidates for the office to not have access to, as this is highly confidential and proprietary.
-However, as Attorney General, I would evaluate these cases using the same guiding principles I applied in the Legislature: federalism, limited government, state sovereignty and free markets.
+To appropriately analyze this matter requires access to data and the case itself, which neither candidate for the office have nor will we until after the election.
+As Attorney General, I will evaluate these cases using the same guiding principles I applied in the Legislature: federalism, limited government, state sovereignty and free markets.

 The United States of America is an exceptional country, the first in the world founded on an idea – that of individual liberty.
 We fought a revolution to win independence from England to form a republic in which the people directly elect their representatives.
 “We the People” established the Constitution of the United States to prohibit the government from seizing our liberties and our God-given rights.
-In addition, it was the states that created the federal government, not the converse, and the Founders clearly intended the powers of the federal government to be few and were specifically enumerated in the Constitution.
+In addition, it was the states that created the federal government, not the converse, and the Founders clearly intended the powers of the federal government to be few and those specifically enumerated in the Constitution.
 As an example, the first amendment is emphatic that Congress shall make no law in regards to our rights to press, religion and association.

 Over the course of decades, starting with the advent of the progressive movement in America and accelerating in this last decade, the U.S. Constitution has been under assault from those seeking to centralize power, expand government, and disregard the protections that the Constitution seeks to protect; this document empowers citizens and limits the government’s power and authority.

 Texas has been on the front lines of this battle as the “Texas Model” seeks to limit government, expand economic opportunity, protect the sanctity of life and honor traditional family values.
 The success of Texas is a direct threat to those who seek to shift the balance of power from the individual and states to the federal government.
 We need another Attorney General that will stand up for the U.S. Constitution and the individual liberties it protects, and that is one of the primary reasons that I am running for Attorney General.
 As Attorney General, not only do I pledge to defend the Constitution, which I am sworn to protect, but I also promise to have the courage to advance the principles for which it stands.